Daryes/ansible-roles/roles/dns-bind/doc/README_zone_transfer.md

 Configuration for a transfer zone, which copy an existing zone from another dns server to build a local cache.
 It is also known as a secondary zone, or slave zone.

-Please note that the default configuration of dns servers does not always allow the possibility to make a copy of a zone, for security purposes.
+Please note that the default configuration of dns servers does not always allow the possibility to make a copy of a zone, for security reasons.
-First, this server IP must have been authorized on the servers holding the source of the requested zone.
+As a requirement, this server IP must have been authorized on the servers holding the source of the requested zone.

 ## Parameters